mit-enclaves/argos-monitor/docs/hotos/design_v2.md

 The exokernel[cite] describes this property as visible resource availability, revocation, and allocation.
 We extend it with the notion that resource availability should include allowed operations on the resources and whether or not they are shared with another domain.

+Confidentiality and integrity as usually defined by confidential computing solutions are protected by the above client guarantees.
+Confidentiality is guaranteed by resource availability and visible revocation.
+For memory, for example, a client can guarantee that a given page is not shared with another domain.
+Whenever the manager revokes access to the page, the client has the opportunity to, e.g., zero out the page or encrypt and hash its content before it is returned to the manager.
+Integrity is derived from resource availability as well, as exclusive access guarantees no other domain can modify the resource transparently.

 A valid solution that supports confidential computing must therefore satisfy both the manager and the client's requirements.
 The implementation of the solution must execute within supervisor mode.